mbashia/mbashia/README.md

 - 🤔 I’m looking for help with machine learning and artificial intelligence<br/>

-- 💬 Ask me about Elixir and LiveView, it just never ceases to amaze me -📫 How to reach me: mbashiavictor@gmail.com<br/>
+- 💬 Ask me about Elixir and LiveView, it just never ceases to amaze me<br>

+-📫 How to reach me: mbashiavictor@gmail.com<br/>